p-adic interpolation of automorphic periods for GL(2): Construction of -adic interpolation series

 \subsubsection{Interpolation}

 The elements defined in $(\ref{intelt-1})$ satisfy the following interpolation property.
-Recall that we write $\langle \cdot, \cdot \rangle$ to denote the $L$-linear N\'eron-Tate pairing defined in \cite[$\S 1$]{YZZ}, and moreover that this construction extends in a natural way to define an $\mathcal{O}_L$-linear N\'eron-Tate height pairing
+Recall that we write $\langle \cdot, \cdot \rangle$ to denote the $L$-linear N\'eron-Tate pairing defined in \cite[$\S 1$]{YZZ}.
+Note that this construction extends in a natural way to define an $\mathcal{O}_L$-linear N\'eron-Tate height pairing

+We argue that these pairings also extend in a natural way by ${\ZZ}_p$-linearity to define pairings on the elements in $\mathcal{O}$ we have considered above, and hence that we can derive the following straightforward consequence from the discussion above.

 \begin{proposition} Let $\Omega$ be a primitive ring class character of $X$ of conductor $\pp^n$ with $n \geq 1$.
 Then, for each choice of exponent $\delta \in \lbrace 0, 1 \rbrace$, we have the following interpolation formula for the elements $D_{\pp}^{(\delta)}(\varphi, K)$ defined in $(\ref{intelt-1})$ above composed with the $\mathcal{O}_L$-linear N\'eron-Tate height pairing $\langle ~,~\rangle_L$, \end{proposition}